College of Education, Nursing and Health Professions

 - NUR 703 — Quality and Safety in Health Care Practice (3 credits)

-- NUR 705 - Scholarship for the Nursing Discipline II (3 credits)
+- NUR 705 — Scholarship for Advanced Nursing Practice I (3 credits)

 - MGT 607 — Managing Organizational Processes (3 credits)